Do you want to transform your life?

 It took me many years to learn that I had to do yoga asanas differently.
 If something isn’t right for my body, and its imbalances, it doesn’t matter how much I work to perfect a pose, I would never get the benefit that others got.

 It is understandable why we tell ourselves we need to work harder.
 We are led to believe the only way to succeed at anything is through graft.
 And yes, hard work pays off, but only when we are doing what is right for us.

 Now, I am not encouraging anyone to give up on their dreams because they are not happening quickly enough.
 Good things don’t always come easily.
 Some things take many years to manifest and the journey can be very enjoyable.
 But if it’s not working, a new approach may be needed.

 We live in a ‘one-sized-fits-all world’.
 We are sold the ideas of miracle cures or easy ways of making money.
 ‘This worked for thousands of people, so it will work for you.’
 But we are all different…

 I have noted many times, in my writings, that what works for one will not always work for another.
 I learnt that through trial and error, and I am still learning it.

 It takes courage to move away from the herd.
 It takes bravery to step out of our comfort zone and do it differently.
-But trying different instead of harder could be the exact thing we need to see big changes happen.
+But trying different instead of harder is often the exact thing we need to see big changes happen.

 It can apply to all areas of life too: diet, exercise, people, work, business, family life, etc. When one way isn’t working, there will always be another way to do it.

 Whilst we continuously do what is not a fit for us, we give our power away.
-So, when something isn’t working, instead of trying harder why not try different?
+So, when looking for success in life, if something isn’t working, instead of trying harder try different!